roachsinai/md-img-paste.vim/README.md

 └── Writing
 ```

-Porject root is `Notes` and all `.vimage_paste.json` is just a blank file.
-Then when you editing a file under `Listening`, run command `MarkdownClipboardImage` will save image in clipboard to a **directory** under `Listening` directly, same with `Reading, Speaking and Chinese`.
+Porject root is `Notes` which has a blank file name `.root` and all `.vimage_paste.json` are blank files, too.
+Then when you editing a file under directory `Listening`, run command `MarkdownClipboardImage` will save image in clipboard to a **directory** (.images by default) under `Listening` directly, same with `Reading, Speaking and Chinese`.
 That means `MarkdownClipboardImage` will find the nearest ancestor `.vimage_paste.json` and save image under that directory.

-If failed to find a `.vimage_paste.json`, like `Writing`, image will save to a **directory** under project root.
+If failed to find a `.vimage_paste.json`, like when editing file under directory `Writing`, image will save to **.images** under `Notes`, as there is a `.root` under `Notes`.
+Finally image will be saved to the directory same with editing file when Vim could find neither `.vimage_paste.json` and `.root`.

 ### What's the name of that directory to save images?

 Please use `g:vimage_paste_directory_name` which must be a non-empty list of string.
-When saving image from clipboard, this plugin will iterate each item in `g:vimage_paste_directory_name` to check whether already has a corresponding directory (same directory name with item) under images root in order.
-Image will be save to the first hit directory and first item will be used if not hits.
+When saving image from clipboard, this plugin will iterate each item in `g:vimage_paste_directory_name` to check whether already has a corresponding directory (same directory name with current item) under images root in order.
+Image will be save to the first hit directory and first item will be used if no hits.

 Default value of `g:vimage_paste_directory_name` is `['.images', '.imgs', '.assets', 'images', 'imgs', 'assets', 'image', 'img', 'asset']`.

 ### What's the name of saved images?

-After run `MarkdownClipboardImage`, will let you input image name.
+Will ask you input image name, after run `MarkdownClipboardImage`.
 As image in clipboard has been saved, you could now use clipboard again.

 One more global variable `g:vimage_paste_how_insert_link` default value if `A`, which means append `![image_name](images_dir/image_name.png)` in the end of current line.